Leaving Courthézon, driving north on the Route de la Plaine, you will find yourself climbing a gradual incline. An ivy-covered […]Keep Reading

 Leaving Courthézon, driving north on the Route de la Plaine, you will find yourself climbing a gradual incline.
 An ivy-covered brick wall on one side and a hedge on the other will make it feel like you are traveling through a tunnel but once you reach the top of the hill you will be surrounded by a sea of vines, and if the day is clear, the Dentelles and Mont Ventoux will dominate the eastern horizon.
 This hill is locally known as Mourre du Tendre, or the hill of love and situated on the crest of this hill, not too surprisingly, is Le Château du Mourre du Tendre.

-The estate is 20 hectares in size with 3 ha in Châteauneuf-du-Pape in the lieu-dits of Le Crau, La Guigasse and Saintes Vierges.
+The estate is 25 hectares in size with 3 ha in Châteauneuf-du-Pape in the lieu-dits of Le Crau, La Guigasse and Saintes Vierges.
 All are sandy terroirs.
 The Grenache found in these sites was planted in 1929 or in 1942 while the Mourvedre is a relatively recent addition, having been planted by Jacques in 1967.
 The have a 1.5 hectare plot of Grenache and Mourvedre, planted on clay limestone soil and located just outside the appellation of Châteauneuf du Pape in the lieu-dit of Clos de Grenadiers The Grenache dates to 1925 and they are the oldest vines that the family owns.
 In 1969 Jacques planted Mourvedre and Grenache to supplement these old vines so it now totals 7 hectares.
 From this site the family makes their Côtes-du-Rhône Villages.
+In Plan de Dieu they have a newly acquired plot of 70-90 year old Grenache, Mourvedre, Cinsault and Syrah grown on gravelly red clay soils.
 Finally there are 10 hectares of Grenache, Cinsault and Carignan, also on clay limestone soils and quite near the cellars of Mourre du Tendre.
 These vines are the source of their Côtes-du-Rhône.

 Farming at Mourre du Tendre is minimalist and traditional.
 Everything is done by hand and the family has never used pesticides in their vineyards.
 The harvest is conducted in several passes and the grapes are carefully sorted when they reach the cellar.
 The Paumel family makes powerful and traditional wines and the fruit is not destemmed, fermentations occur spontaneously after a short semi-carbonic maceration, and the elevage is quite long – averaging about three years in a combination of concrete tanks and foudre.
 The resulting wines are charming, bold and structured with much more in common with Barolo and Barbaresco than most anything else you will find in the region.
 Needless to say they age beautifully and gracefully, even the Côtes-du-Rhône.
 Sadly we only receive tiny quantities.
 If only we knew whether Jacques or Josephine had the more generous ledger…Close